 Create a Countdown Before Launches, Deadlines, or Events

-Turn a target date and time into days, hours, minutes, and seconds remaining, then check time-zone and working-day context.
+Turn a target date, event, birthday, exam, launch, or deadline into days, hours, minutes, and seconds remaining.

 Introduction